Chinese Mahjong [麻将 Má jiàng]

 Full Mahjong Set

 All these groups together gives a total of: 36 circles + 36 bamboos + 36 characters + 16 winds + 12 dragons + 4 flowers + 4 seasons = 144 tiles or 牌 páis.
-The original Chinese game did not include the flowers and seasons so the total was 136.
+The original Chinese game did not include the flowers and seasons so the total was then 136.
 However, some American sets also have 8 joker tiles that add a little further complication.
-In Singapore there are sets where there are extra pairs e.g. cat and rat.
+In Singapore there are sets where there are some extra pairs e.g. cat and rat.

 Dealing the tiles

-At this stage if any player has a ‘flower’ or ‘season’ tile these are set aside (used for scoring bonuses) and an extra tile is picked up to replace them.
+At this stage if any player has a ‘flower’ or ‘season’ tile these are set aside (used only for scoring bonuses) and an extra tile is picked up to replace them.

 All players are associated with a compass direction: East - South - West - North winds.
 After each round the designation of ‘dealer’ or East wind moves around one place anti-clockwise.
 The game is complete when all four players have been dealer.
 Whenever the dealer wins a hand or if there is no winner (a draw) an extra hand is played.